akroyq/Ui_Automation_TestNg_Java/README.md

 # Approach:
 1. Implemented modular driven approach.
-2. Implemented FileUtil, RandomUtil, Screenshot libraries.
-3. Added TestNG Listener to track logs.
+2. Used page object model design pattern.
-4. Maintained low level and high level logs.
+3. Maintained low level and high level logs.
-5. Used page object model design pattern.
+4. Implemented FileUtil, RandomUtil, Screenshot libraries.
-6. Test data maintained in properties files.
+5. Test data maintained in properties files.
-7. Browser and environment are parameterized from xml suits.
+6. Browser and environment are parameterized from xml suits.
-8. Maintained groups for all test scripts.
+7. Maintained groups for all test scripts.
-9. Used TestNG library for assertions & reporting.
+8. Used TestNG library for assertions & reporting.
+9. Added screenshots with emailable-report.
+10. Added Extentreports with screenshots.